CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 ## Further Challenges:

 - How to obtain excited electronic states of the same or different symmetry?
+For different symmetry it is straightforward; one can apply an error mitigation scheme as discussed above, or introduce a symmetry constraint into the variational optimization.
+For excited states of different symmetry, it is generally more challenging (at least on classical computers).
+However, in principle, one can introduce a constraint based on overlap with the known ground state, say, to compute the first excited state.
+However, this approach becomes difficult if a number of excited states are desired--as new constraints must be added for each such lower-lying state.

+Of course, this is all in the context of quantum computing with VQE.
+Using our FCI-based proprietary code, we can compute excited electronic states--quite many of them, actually--on classical computers.

 - Partitioning in the fermionic operator space.
+As discussed in the provided references, this can be a real challenge.
+For UCC for instance, symmetry is generally (better) conserved, but many terms (and therefore quantum gates) are needed.
+For QCC, it is the opposite; the number of gates is minimized, but at the expense of preserving symmetry.
+Perhaps better methods could be developed that provide the "best of both worlds"?
+Doubtful, unless better representations were first discovered.
+In particular, there must be ways to nontrivially transform the initial basis, such that in the new representation, far fewer terms are needed to represent the desired operators.

 - Applying unitary transformations on the Hamiltonian.
+This has been discussed in many contexts.
+The challenge is to limit not only the number of quantum gates needed, but also to keep them as local as possible.
+That said, it appears locality is not always all it is cracked up to be--with Bravyi-Kitaev vs. Jordan-Wigner mappings being a case in point.

 - Compress larger basis sets into smaller number of qubits.
+Of course, spin symmetry provides one way to do this.
+There are other techniques discussed in the references, e.g. "qubit tapering".

 ## Business Application